mark-hager/scopefoundry.github.io/databrowser_view_tutorial.md

 Here is a resulting screen shot of running this data browser script and navigating to a folder with TIFF images.

 ![ Image of the DataBrower ](databrowse_2.png)

+## Where to Find More

+This example is part of the [FoundryDataBrowser] repository.
+There are many more examples of DataBrowserViews available for download there.

+For questions about this tutorial or ScopeFoundry in general, please visit and post on the ScopeFoundry [project mailing list / forum](https://groups.google.com/forum/#!forum/scopefoundry)

+For Source Code of all ScopeFoundry sub-projects visit our [GitHub page](https://github.com/scopefoundry/)